 If you are specifically looking to finance the purchase of equipment or machinery, there is also an Equipment and Machinery Loan you could explore currently offered through various local banks.

 Besides the above, there are still plenty of other options such as Venture Debt Loan, Trade Loan, Project Loan, and even Mergers & Acquisitions Loan you could check out at Enterprise Singapore.

 In addition to banks and financing companies, Singapore SMEs can also obtain financing from Fintech lenders (or P2P lenders)

-Many of the loan options above face its own stringent restrictions, which could be difficult for SMEs to meet.
-Fintech lenders (commonly known as P2P lending platforms) such as Validus, provide an alternative source of financing for SMEs.
+Many of the loan options above face their own stringent restrictions, which could be difficult for SMEs to meet.
+Fintech lenders (commonly known as P2P lending platforms) such as Validus provide an alternative source of financing for SMEs.

-Fintech lenders operate peer-to-peer lending platforms that provide SMEs funds they require, through crowdfunding (or crowdlending) from a group of individual lenders (also known as investors) and are regulated by the Monetary Authority of Singapore.
-While the interest rate on SME lending platforms are typically slightly higher than banks, they are lower than other sources of credit thus offering an affordable cash flow-friendly solution for businesses.
+Fintech lenders operate peer-to-peer lending platforms that provide SMEs funds they require through crowdfunding (or crowdlending) from a group of individual lenders (also known as investors) and are regulated by the Monetary Authority of Singapore.
+While the interest rate on SME lending platforms is typically slightly higher than banks, they are lower than other sources of credit, thus offering an affordable cash flow-friendly solution for businesses.

 As compared to traditional financial institutions, fintech lenders also offer a much faster loan approval time, in just 48 hours.
-In addition, these platforms are often willing to lend in much smaller amounts – ideal for small and medium businesses looking to bridge their cash flow.
+Besides, these platforms are often willing to lend in much smaller amounts – ideal for small and medium businesses looking to bridge their cash flow.